AdrianHavengaBennett/final-milestone-eCommerce/README.md

 Clicking sign out | redirects to personal logout notification with ability to log back in | PASS

 #### Bugs
 - Adding a group_send() message to the disconnect() consumer in the chat application, when a user left the room, introduced a bug where the user who entered the room first couldn't leave before the user who entered after.
 This subsequently caused the websocket to crash on the server's side.
-Thus the functionality was removed until further understanding of the bug could be achieved and then rectified.
+Thus, the functionality was removed until further understanding of the bug could be achieved and then rectified.

+##### Python code checked for PEP8 requirements through [PEP 8 checker](http://pep8online.com/) - ALL PASSED

 ## Deployment